segfaultxavi/xymdoom/README.md

     GZDoom and the doom2.wad, the private key of the treasury (where did you think the coins come from?), and the address of the wallet that receives them.

+* Show current wallet balance and update it periodically.

+* Add doors which open by paying.

+* Enemies drop coins upon dying.

 * A private key is embedded in the code and published on GitHub.
     This is not a recommended best practice.
     It's test currency anyway.

-Don't take this experiment too seriously :)
+Please don't take this code too seriously :)